 ARM-template-prod.jsonfiles in the

-There are multiple methods to apply the Azure Resource Manager Template to your Azure account.
-Below are instructions to apply the template via the Azure Portal.
+Third, run the ARM template to provision the infrastructure on your Azure account.
+Below are instructions on how to run the template via the Azure Portal.

 |You’ll need a private and public key as a PEM file to provision the VMs.
 This is required to enable secure access to your VMs via SSH (Secure Shell).|